SteeltoeOSS/Samples/Discovery/src/FortuneTeller/README.md

    cf create-service p.service-registry standard sampleDiscoveryService
    ```
 1. Wait for the service to become ready (you can check with `cf services`)
-1. Run the `cf push` command from the FortuneTellerService directory, wait until it has started, then run it from the FortuneTellerWeb directory
+1. Run the `cf push` command from the FortuneTellerApi directory, wait until it has started, then run it from the FortuneTellerWeb directory
    - When deploying to Windows, binaries must be built locally before push.
 Use the following commands instead:
      ```
      dotnet publish -r win-x64 --self-contained